 If you love to eat, Charlotte is the place to be.
 Barbecue is a popular choice, and numerous Charlotte restaurants offer plenty of styles to choose from.
 If barbecue isn't your preference, don't worry.
 This eclectic city offers everything from authentic international foods to soul food classics to raw vegan fare.
 Keep an eye out for food trucks as you explore, as they're a foodie favorite in this city.

-If you feel like a change of scenery, book a sightseeing tour on nearby Lake Norman or the Mississippi River.
+If you feel like a change of scenery, book a sightseeing tour on nearby Lake Norman.
 Many include food and drinks for a unique dining experience, and you'll get to see the area from an unusual vantage point.
 Boat options range from luxury yachts to old-fashioned riverboats so you can select the option that suits your trip.
 Book a sunset tour for a particularly romantic experience.

 Charlotte is located in the heart of car racing country, and you can experience the modern version of the sport firsthand at the Charlotte Motor Speedway.
 If you want more information or a chance to feel the rush yourself, visit the NASCAR Hall of Fame nearby.
 This fascinating museum details the history of the sport as well as prominent figures in it, and it also offers hands-on exhibits like racing simulators so you can experience the driver's seat.